top of page

 They sometimes feel they are forced to comply with arbitrary rules that have little correlation with the outcomes they are trying to achieve.

-This is not hard to imagine when excessive audits and controls are put in place as a reaction to a serious incident or serious audit findings.
+This isn't hard to imagine when excessive audits and controls are put in place as a reaction to a serious incident or serious audit findings.
 This reactive approach makes compliance look more like a tyrant rather than a leader.

 Why is compliance necessary?